Fraport (OTCMKTS:FPRUY) Price Target Raised to €80.00

-Separately, JPMorgan Chase & Co. reissued a “neutral” rating on shares of Fraport in a research note on Thursday, December 2nd.
+Separately, JPMorgan Chase & Co. restated a neutral rating on shares of Fraport in a research report on Thursday, December 2nd.
 Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and two have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Fraport has an average rating of “Hold” and a consensus price target of $80.00.
+According to data from MarketBeat.com, Fraport has an average rating of Hold and a consensus price target of $80.00.

 Fraport AG Frankfurt Airport Services Worldwide engages in the international airport business.
 It involves in the operation and management of Frankfurt Airport.
 It operates through the following business segments: Aviation, Retail and Real Estate, Ground Handling, and International Activities and Services.